chisophugis/lbd/source/globalvar.rst

         add $2, $2, $3
         ld  $2, 0($2)

-Above code, it load the high address part of gI absolute address (16 bits) to register $2 and shift 16 bits.
+Above code, it loads the high address part of gI absolute address (16 bits) to register $2 and shift 16 bits.
 Now, the register $2 got it's high part of gI absolute address.
-Next, it load the low part of gI absolute address into register 3.
+Next, it loads the low part of gI absolute address into register 3.
-Finally, add register $2 and $3 into $2, and load the content of address
+Finally, add register $2 and $3 into $2, and loads the content of address
 $2+offset 0 into register $2.
-The “llc -relocation-model=static “ is for static link mode which binding the address in static, compile/link time, not dynamic/run time.
+The ``llc -relocation-model=static`` is for static link mode which binding the address in static, compile/link time, not dynamic/run time.
-In this mode, you can also translate code with following command,
+In this mode, you can also translate code with the following command,

 .. code-block:: bash